The Force May Be With You

 Of course, like any application, details lie in context – time and place, the people involved.
 What is potential for some is conflict for others, or maybe impossible.
 Set against belatedness, natality can pose a paradox that leaves us feeling discouraged, even paralysed.
 The force may be with you, but yeah… hard to know, really.
 Always in motion is the future.

 By the same turn, if we’re not encouraged toward the future but simply expected to carry on what’s been brought forward from the past – stifling our potential, frustrating our promise – we may be again left feeling discouraged, or complacent, or in any event dissatisfied, perhaps without even understanding why.
 Anyone marginalised by such continuance may simply remain that way.
-Meanwhile, a continual obligation to steward beginnings can come to feel like weary efforts at futility – again, the paradox of natality.
+Meanwhile, a continual obligation to steward beginnings (… this being what a teacher does) can come to feel like weary efforts at futility – again, the paradox of natality.

 Stewardship of any new arrival to the known world demands a dose of self-awareness and the restraint of long patience – with thanks to Fitzgerald, the capacity to keep in mind two separate ideas while still being able to function.